zeroDivZero/notes-excel/notes/functions/text/SEARCH.md

 # `SEARCH()`

-Character number at which specified string 1st found, reading left to right. **Case-insensitive**.
+Character number at which specified string first found, reading left to right. **Case-insensitive**.

 ## Syntax